 Before You Start: Re-Read the Brief

-The most effective single habit for avoiding revision requests, poor reviews, and scope disputes on CloudColleague is re-reading the task brief immediately before beginning work, even if you read it carefully during the proposal stage.
-The gap between winning a proposal and starting the work is often enough time for the specific details of the brief to blur in memory, and beginning work on an inaccurate mental model of what was asked is the most common source of the deliverable misalignment that generates revision requests.
+The most effective single habit for avoiding revision requests and poor reviews is simple.
+Re-read the task brief immediately before beginning work.
+Do this even if you read it carefully during the proposal stage.
+The gap between winning a proposal and starting work is often enough time for specific details to blur in memory.
+Beginning work on an inaccurate mental model of the brief is the most common source of deliverable misalignment.

-Before starting any task, create a personal checklist from the brief: list every specific requirement the business stated as a checkbox item, and tick each one off as your deliverable addresses it.
-This checklist becomes your quality control tool before submission and takes less than five minutes to create for most task types.
+Before starting any task, create a personal checklist directly from the brief.
+List every specific requirement the business stated as a checkbox item.
+Tick each one off as your deliverable addresses it.
+This checklist then becomes your quality control tool before submission.
+Furthermore, it takes less than five minutes to create for most task types.

 Communicating During Delivery